211 Palm Beach/Treasure Coast

 Society of St. Vincent DePaul, Palm Beach District Council

-For the Homeless Prevention Program, which provides financial assistance to individuals or families, helping them through a temporary crisis eliminating homelessness in our community and keeping families from being evicted from their homes, particularly during the COVID-19 crisis.
+For the Homeless Prevention Program, which provides financial assistance to individuals or families, helping them through a temporary crisis eliminating homelessness in our community and keeping families from being evicted from their homes.

 Sweet Dream Makers

-To provide beds and bedding for children and families in need, who have been sleeping on the floor or in otherwise unsafe, unsanitary conditions, particularly during the COVID-19 crisis.
+To provide beds and bedding for children and families in need, who have been sleeping on the floor or in otherwise unsafe, unsanitary conditions.

 The Triangle Club, Inc.